Chunjee/graphicsearch.ahk/documentation.md

 > A number between 0 and 1 (0.1=10%) for fault tolerance of foreground (err1) and background (err0)

 #### [screenshot:=1] (boolean)
-> If the value is 1, a new capture of the screen will be used; else it will use the last capture
+> Whether or not to capture a new screenshot.
+When the value is 0, the last captured screenshot will be used

 #### [findall:=1] (boolean)
-> If the value is 1, graphicsearch will find all matches. for 0, only return one match
+> Whether or not to find all instances or just one.
+The default is to find all

 #### [joinqueries:=0] (boolean)
-> If the value is 1, search each query in succession.
+> Whether or not to search each query in succession.
 Queries must be in close proximity (characters in a string)

 #### [offsetx:=0, offsety:=0] (number)
 > The max offset for joinqueries search